 The Data-Driven Innovation hubs

-The Data-Driven Innovation initiative has helped establish - and exists to support - five data-driven innovation ‘hubs’, which house expertise and facilities to help 10 industrial sectors become more innovative through data.
+The Data-Driven Innovation initiative has helped establish - and exists to support - six data-driven innovation ‘hubs’, which house expertise and facilities to help 10 industrial sectors become more innovative through data.

-The EFI will be a global centre for multi-disciplinary, challenge-based DDI research, teaching and societal impact.
-The world is experiencing major changes including climate volatility, political discontent, economic upheaval and technological change.
-The EFI will bring different ways of thinking about these and other global issues, and of devising new solutions.
-It will provide thought-leadership in cultural, ethical, managerial, political, social and technological DDI issues, and help to transform the application, governance and benefits delivered from the use of data.
-It will do this by bringing together a range of academic disciplines, together with third party organisations, across financial services, cultural industries and the public sector that are dealing directly with these challenges.
+EFI is helping to transform the application, governance and benefits delivered from the use of data.
+It does this by bringing together a range of academic disciplines, third party organisations, and sectors including financial services, cultural industries and the public sector, that are dealing directly with these challenges.

-Through the application of data science, the Usher Institute will aim to develop innovative and financially sustainable models of health and social care that improve lives.
+Through the application of data science, the Usher Institute aims to develop innovative and financially sustainable models of health and social care that improve lives.